Storm damage reported across north Mississippi

 Open this link to view active power outages.

-(WTVA) - The campus police at Mississippi State University confirmed storm damage on its campus.
-See image above.
+STARKVILLE, Miss.
+(WTVA) - The campus of Mississippi State University saw some of the more significant storm damage on Tuesday.

-MSU spokesman Sid Salter confirmed there are some downed large trees on the Starkville campus.
-No injuries reported, but some damage to parked cars.

 MSU workers already assessing & working on multiple sites around campus that experienced falling tree-limbs. @WTVAWeather #msux #msuwx pic.twitter.com/f2a3Ye1QWk— Maggye McCallie (@maggyejoWX) March 22, 2022